SmolAlli/Gregbot/README.md

 - !buttrate [rate] - Replaces the current rate with the given parameter.
 Must be an integer from 10 to 1000.
 If no parameter given, will display the current rate.
 Default is 30 (representing 1/30 chance)
 - !ignoreme - Ignores all messages and will not butt-ify you
 - !unignoreme - Removes ignore from you

+### Random Word List Commands:

+- !togglerandomwords - enable/disable your random word list
+- !randomwords - display your current word list
+- !addword (word) - add a word to the list
+- !removeword (word) - delete a word from your current list

+### February 2025 Updates:

+- Streamers can now create a list of replacement words that will randomly be chosen from.
+The list will only be active if the streamer enables their `!togglerandomwords` setting (See commands above ^).
+- Buttwords will now follow capitalization of the original word/syllable replaced.
+- Buttwords can no longer replace single syllable/word messages.

 ### January 2025 Updates: